GifaEriyanto/talks/README.md

 # Tech Talks

 Hi, my name is Gifa Eriyanto.
 I'm a software engineer and my core program language is Javascript.
 I love to share knowledge and experience about tech.
-I really enjoyed it and hope what I shared will impact to our life in the future.
+I really enjoyed it and hope what I shared will motivate many people to help them growth and making impact.

 ## 🎤 List of My Tech Talks: